bigcommerce/dev-docs/docs/stencil-docs/installing-stencil-cli/installing-stencil.md

 # Download and install nvm if you don't have it.
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.36.0/install.sh | bash

-# reload .bashrc so nvm command works
+# Reload .bashrc so nvm command works
 source ~/.bashrc

 # Explicitly install and use supported node version